-This is the cake, one of the moistest flavorful, fun to make cakes on my blog.
+- This is the cake, one of the moistest flavorful, and fun-to-make cakes on my blog.
 This cake is the perfect marriage between my gluten free pumpkin bread and my gluten free chocolate cake...all swirled together into a beautiful gluten free marble cake!
-If you haven't made a swirl cake yet, you really need to make this cake :-).
+If you haven't made a swirl cake yet, you really need to make this cake!

 This cake is two cakes in one so there are more ingredients than usual.
 Note the bananas were on the counter and are slightly visible in the top corner of this photo.
 There is no banana in this cake.

 - Gluten free flour blend - I used Bob's Red Mill 1 to 1 GF Blend, but I have also made this recipe with King Arthur Measure for Measure.
 Starchier gluten free flour blends will work but you will need to adjust your moisture level! *Note if your blend doesn't contain Xanthan Gum, you will need this too.

 - Pumpkin - Use plain pumpkin puree, do not use pumpkin pie puree!

 - Non-dairy milk - I used almond milk, but any non-dairy or regular milk should work.